 Sales and marketing CAN work together as a unit.
 With better collaboration, it will be easier to make the connection between the marketing strategy that’s bringing in leads and the sales strategy that’s closing them.
 Then, the process can work like a well-oiled machine.

 Inefficiencies between your teams can eat up your budget.
-When both departments work together, there’s a higher likelihood that your campaigns will work and generate a solid ROI versus budget going to waste.
+When both departments work together, there’s a higher likelihood that your campaigns will work and generate a solid return on investment, or ROI, versus budget going to waste.

 Less Stress and Animosity

 A low-stress work environment is better for everyone.
+Your employees will take less time off, and they will actually enjoy coming to work.
+When they enjoy it, they will work harder for you.
 It’s time to put jealousy, animosity, and tension to rest for good.

 8 Effective Strategies for Resolving Conflict Between Your Sales and Marketing Teams